paulbradshaw/dealingwithdocuments/accountstext.md

 `mv Prod223_2688_00488096_20190630.html ../matchingaccounts`

-(Obviously the file needs to still be in the place where we are writing our command line)
+(Obviously the file needs to still be in the place where we are writing our command line).

+This is more intensive than the other options, because it involves downloading and unzipping all the files locally first - whereas the previous approaches look inside the zip file.